Introduction:

 - Calculate a cash rate from a series of forward-forward rates for consecutive periods.

-- Calculate the value of a discount-paying money market instrument from its discount rate (straight discount) and convert a discount rate directly into a true yield.
+- Calculate the value of a discount-paying money market instrument from its discount rate (straight discount) and convert a discount rate directly into an accurate yield.

-- Plot a yield curve, describe its shape and the basic changes in its shape using market terminology, and outline how the Pure Expectations Theory, Liquidity Preference Theory, and Market Segmentation Hypothesisexplain the shape of the curve.
+- Plot a yield curve, describe its shape and the fundamental changes in its shape using market terminology, and outline how the pure expectations theory, liquidity preference theory, and market segmentation hypothesis explain the shape of the curve.

 Unit 2: Cash Money Markets: